-Probably the oldest city in Kosovo, Prizren is a true Ottoman style town and is a great way to experience a different side to Kosovo.
-The people are friendly and the architecture is interesting, Prizren is the true historical and spiritual destination of Kosovo.
+The oldest city in Kosovo, Prizren is an authentic Ottoman-style town and is a great way to experience a different side of Kosovo.
+The people are friendly, and the architecture is impressive; Prizren is Kosovo’s true historical and spiritual destination.

 Old Stone Bridge And Shadervan Square

-The historic heart of Ottoman Style Prizren is where the majority of the life can be found.
-It is usually filled with people and there is always a restaurant to be found.
-This is particularly true of Shadervan Square which is a series of restaurants located in a square around a water fountain.
+The historic heart of Ottoman Style Prizren is where most of life can be found.
+It is usually filled with people, and there is always a restaurant to be found.
+This is particularly true of Shadervan Square, a series of restaurants located in a square around a water fountain.

 Sinan Pasha Mosque

-Located between the Shadervan Square and Old Stone Bridge is this important religious building.
-It is the largest Mosque in the area and its minaret is easily visible from many places in town.
-Not only is this mosque beautifully decorated with flowers inside, it is also contained within some gardens which provide a great place for rest and thought.
+Located between Shadervan Square and Old Stone Bridge is this important religious building.
+It is the largest Mosque in the area, and its minaret is easily visible from many places in town.
+Not only is this mosque beautifully decorated with flowers inside, but it is also contained within some gardens, which provide an excellent place for rest and thought.

-There are many other mosques to explore in Prizren (over 40 of them I am told).
-You may take your pick, from the outside the Bajrakli Mosque is impressive with its ornate wooden details, however, we did not get to see inside.
+There are many other mosques to explore in Prizren (over 40 of them, I am told).
+You may take your pick; from the outside, the Bajrakli Mosque is impressive with its ornate wooden details; however, we did not get to see it inside.

-If you are visiting any mosques in Kosovo please ensure that you are respectful towards the local religion, ladies need to cover their heads with a headscarf and both men and women are to take their shoes off before entering.
+If you visit any mosques in Kosovo, please ensure that you are respectful of the local religion.
+Both men and women are to take their shoes off before entering.
+Women need to cover their heads with a headscarf.

 Our Lady Of Ljevis

-We did not have much luck when it came to this church, said to house an endangered collection of beautiful blue icons it is naturally protected by the local authorities.
-This is located on the other side of the river to the Sinan Pasha Mosque.
-I have read that it is possible to get inside to see the paintings, however, we found this proved difficult as there are no official opening times and the priest is not always there to show you around.
+We did not have much luck when it came to this church, which is said to house an endangered collection of beautiful blue icons naturally protected by the local authorities.
+This is located on the other side of the river from the Sinan Pasha Mosque.
+I have read that it is possible to get inside to see the paintings; however, we found this proved difficult as there are no official opening times, and the priest is not always there to show you around.

 One Month In The Balkans: Pizren In A Nutshell